alexttran/ArgumentStrengthener/README.md

 - Specifies minimum item counts (at least 3 per category)
 - Uses JSON mode to ensure parseable responses

-This structure ensures:
-- **Consistency**: Every response follows the same format
-- **Completeness**: All five analysis components are included
-- **Intellectual Honesty**: System prompt emphasizes steelman (not strawman) arguments
-- **Parseability**: JSON mode guarantees machine-readable output

 ## Limitations and Assumptions

 ### Limitations
 1. **Rate Limits**: Subject to OpenAI API rate limits and quotas
 2. **Response Time**: Analysis takes 10-30 seconds depending on argument complexity
-3. **Model Constraints**: Limited by the capabilities and biases of GPT-4
+3. **Model Constraints**: Limited by the capabilities and biases of GPT-5
 4. **No Context Retention**: Each analysis is independent; no conversation history
 5. **Language**: Optimized for English-language arguments
 6. **Cost**: Each analysis incurs OpenAI API costs